SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 4. What is the name of the OpenStack service responsible for providing the :
 	a.
 Image Service
 	b.
 Compute Service
+5. What is the difference between booting from an image (snapshot) and booting from a volume (snapshot) snapshot?

 ## Task 2: Block Storage